 Random Agent Spoofer Firefox (Random User-Agent equivalent for Firefox)

-With Random Agent Spoofer for Firefox, you have complete control over User-Agent randomization.
+With Chameleon for Firefox (a a WebExtension port of the popular Random Agent Spoofer), you have complete control over User-Agent randomization.
 After your specified time-frame has passed, the extension will replace your User-Agent string with a random string, preserving your internet anonymity.

 10. WebRTC Control

 WebRTC Control Chrome

 WebRTC is a free and open project which provides many mainstream web software with “Real-Time Communications” (RTC) capabilities through a system of Application Protocol Interfaces (APIs).
 When browsing the web, this technology can end up exposing your real IP address to curious web-based applications.
 For elite browsing anonymity, it’s recommended to disable WebRTC using the useful extension WebRTC Control for Chrome.

 WebRTC Control Firefox